Skip to content

 With many customers arriving, departing, or scaling their SaaS usage up or down, interplays are complex.
 How a particular offering is built to meet such demands depends on service design philosophy.
 Some recommend consideration of future SaaS revenue streams when architecting the offering; others suggest an agile approach, in which developments are made as and when customers ask for them, but not before.
 But that choice is also a whole new modeling topic in itself.

-If you’d like to know how Analytica, the modeling software from Lumina, gives you visibility throughout your business models in any industry, then try a free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, gives you visibility throughout your business models in any industry, then try the free edition of Analytica to see what it can do for you.

 Share now